Updated June 1, 2023

 Introduction to Google Reader Alternatives

-Google Reader Alternatives
+List of Google Reader Alternatives

-4. Digg Reader:
+4. Digg Reader

 This Web-based RSS feed reader has features that encourage you to explore new content, but it doesn’t force you to read them in a magazine-like format, which some RSS feed purists may like.
 It has a lot of customization options for feed lists and folder management.
 It also does not enable OPML file uploads, despite having a nice look and updating fairly quickly.
 Some social elements are incorporated, and some settings are set to public by default rather than private.

-5. The Old Reader:
+5. The Old Reader

-10. Tiny Tiny RS:
+10. Tiny Tiny RS

 Tiny Tiny RSS is a DIY platform that allows you to create your own RSS feed reader.
-It contains some useful features that Google Reader lacked, but performance difficulties detract from the overall experience.
+It contains some useful features that Google Reader lacks, but performance difficulties detract from the overall experience.
 Tiny Tiny RSS isn’t for those who want things to be simple.
 It can also be excruciatingly slow to load.
 On the other hand, it allows you complete control over the appearance and feel of your RSS reader.
 There’s also an Android app.